Clicky

 Roth Catch-Up Contribution Rules for Solo 401k High Earners

-Starting in 2026, many Solo 401k owners aged 50 and older will face new rules on how they handle “catch-up” contributions.
+Many Solo 401k owners aged 50 and older face new rules on how they handle “catch-up” contributions.
 Under the SECURE 2.0 Act, those with prior-year wages above a certain threshold must designate catch-up deferrals as Roth.
 This means they’ll be made with after-tax dollars, without reducing current-year taxable income.
-The IRS has [...]
+The IRS has now finalized how this [...]

 Jess C.January 26, 2026